pyscaffold/pyscaffoldext-pyproject/README.rst

 .. warning::
    **DEPRECATED**: PyScaffold v4 supports ``pyproject.toml``
-   out-of-the-box, without the help of extensions.
+   out-of-the-box, without the help of an extra extension.
-   Migration to the newest version in recommended, since it offers better support for `PEP 517`_ and `PEP 518`_.
+   Migration to the newest version is recommended, since it offers better support for `PEP 517`_ and `PEP 518`_.